-Introduction to the Challenger Series
+Intro to Challenger

-The Challenger Adult Reading Series is an eight-level integrated program of reading, writing and reasoning skills designed to take students from beginning reading skills through the ninth grade, or pre- GED, level.
+The Challenger Adult Reading Series is an eight-level integrated program of reading, writing and reasoning skills designed to take students from beginning reading skills through the ninth grade, or pre-GED, level.
 Challenger can be used with more advanced ESL students as well.